 - Foodbank Plus + Lighthouse Hub (Edinburgh City Mission) Prestonpans.
 Provide a 3-4 day supply of both fresh and dried groceries.
 Open to all and referral needed from Social Work, Health, CAB, and East Lothian Council using the online referral form.

 - Port Seton Centre – open Monday to Friday 10:00am to 4:00pm.
 Drop in pantry of store cupboard and fresh ingredients and a hardship fund for support with food, gas and electric.
-Family recipe packs are available by calling the centre and a paid meals on wheels service for those who are socially isolated.
 Find out more on the Port Seton Centre Facebook page.

 - Longniddry Community Centre – open Monday to Friday 9:15am to 12:15pm.
 Drop in pantry of store cupboard and fresh ingredients and a hardship fund for support with food, gas and electric.
 Family recipe packs are available by calling the centre.
 Find out more on the Longniddry Community Centre Facebook page

 - DadsWork Prestonpans – pantry available for dads - find out more on the DadsWork Facebook page